 Regulations

-Extending the grazing season as a strategy help farmers meet the following climate change targets and regulations.
+Extending the grazing season as a strategy helps farmers meet the following climate change targets and regulations.

 European green deal